-Head Coach James Williams enters his sixth season leading the cross country teams and his seventh season leading the track and field teams at WTC.
-Leading the men’s cross country team will be returner and Scholar Athlete, Jesse Ortiz, after placing 9th at last season’s regional championships.
-Returner Nicole Penick, the women’s consistent number 2 runner from last season, will lead the women’s team.
+Head Coach James Williams enters his seventh season leading the cross country teams and his eighth season leading the track and field teams at WTC.
+Leading the men’s cross country team will be returners Elijah McWilliams and Tyler Saldana, both being top 20 placers at last year’s regional championships.
+The women’s team is built around a powerful group of freshmen that are equally talented.
 Both cross country teams are looking to improve their regional and national placings from a year ago.

-Top scorers for the men were Sean Bailey (1st in the 400), Emmanuel Yeaboah (1st in the 100), 4 x 400…1st (Khamal Stewart-Baynes, Rayon Buttler, Ned Ezemia and Sean Bailey) Jaquone Hoyte (2nd in the 100), Ned Azemia (2nd in the 400 hurdles), Rayon Buttler (3rd in the 800), Khamal Stewart-Baynes (4th in the 400) and the 4 x 100…3rd (Jaquone Hoyte, Shivnarine Smalling, Gabriel Walker and Emmanuel Yeaboah).
+Top scorers for the men were 4 x 400…1st (Khamal Stewart-Baynes, Ned Ezemia, Reggie Mouton and Rayon Butler), Rayon Butler (1st in the 800), Ned Azemia (2nd in the 400 hurdles), Rayon Buttler (3rd in the 800), Khamal Stewart-Baynes (3rd in the 400), Emmanuel Yeboah (4th in the 100) and the 4 x 100…6th (Jaquone Hoyte, Andre Edwards, Khamal Stewart-Baynes, Andel Miller and Emmanuel Yeaboah).

-The coaching staff has even higher expectations for the 2018-19 teams.
+The coaching staff has even higher expectations for the 2019-20 teams.

-Williams earned his bachelor’s degree in physical education and his master’s degree in guidance and counseling from Southeast Missouri State University and places a great value on academic success.
+Williams earned his bachelor’s degree in physical education and his master’s degree in guidance and counseling from Southeast Missouri State University and places great value on academic success.